cockroachdb/docs/v22.1/rotate-certificates.md

 docs_area: manage
 ---

-CockroachDB allows you to rotate security certificates without restarting nodes.
+CockroachDB allows you to rotate [public key infrastructure (PKI)security certificates](security-reference/transport-layer-security.html) without restarting nodes.

 {{site.data.alerts.callout_success}}For an introduction to how security certificates work in a secure CockroachDB cluster, see <a href="cockroach-cert.html">Create Security Certificates</a>.{{site.data.alerts.end}}